AdaCore/training_material/courses/rust_essentials/060_references/02_exclusive.rst

 Mutable References
 --------------------

-- A mutable reference to a type :rust:`T` has type :rust:`&mut T`
-  - Allows changing the value they refer to
+- Allow changing the value they refer to
   - Also known as exclusive references
 - No other references (shared or exclusive) can exist simultaneously
 - You cannot create a :rust:`&mut` reference to an immutable variable

 .. code:: rust